Skip to content

 McDonald's / Facebook

-For starters, McDonald's workers may only refer to the iconic, off-putting clown mascot as Ronald McDonald (that means no nicknames like "Ronnie!").
-As for the person playing the clown himself, that gent is bound by a number of strict rules, including agreeing never to reveal his true identity, to protect company secrets indefinitely even after separation, and to reply to customers using a set script, according to Reader's Digest.
+For starters, McDonald's workers may only refer to the iconic clown mascot as Ronald McDonald (that means no nicknames like "Ronnie!").
+As for the person playing the clown himself, that gent is bound by a number of strict rules, including agreeing never to reveal his true identity, to protect company secrets indefinitely, even beyond his tenure with the chain, and to reply to customers using a set script, according to Reader's Digest.
 Along with keeping up a stellar reputation for the worldwide chain, Ronald McDonald has a special code of conduct that doesn't allow the mascot to appear in any venue that is not consistent with his core personality—which specifically includes no nightclubs or lounges—Business Insider reports.

 mcdonalds employees